Markku3/ChessJS/README.md

 # ChessJS

 A fully functional Chess game using HTML, CSS, and JavaScript.
-This project brings the classic game of chess to life in the digital realm, complete with all the standard rules, piece movements, and turn tracking.
+This project was to learn JS by following a guide.
+A complete project with all the standard rules, piece movements, and turn tracking.

 Key Features: